MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

 1. From **[Repository Root]\Allfiles\Mod05\Labfiles\01_CitiesWebsite_begin**, open the **CitiesWebsite.sln**.

+    >**Note**: If Security Warning for CitiesWebsite dialog box appears clear Ask me for every project in this solution and then click OK.

 2. In the **CityProvider** constructor, initialize the **_cities** field by using the **CityInitializer** method.

 3. In the **City** constructor, initialize the **Country** property with the value of the **country** parameter.